Git Worktree

 # You're now in isolated worktree for review with all env varscd .worktrees/pr-123-feature-name

-# List what you have:bash scripts/worktree-manager.sh list
+# List what you have:bash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh list

 Section titled “Key Design Principles”KISS (Keep It Simple, Stupid)